Skip to content

 Educational objectives

-Knowledge and understanding The student acquires advanced knowledge and understanding of models for new product development and innovation management within companies.
-I/we acquire advanced knowledge and understanding of business analysis tools and solutions for the development of innovations and organisational knowledge I/we acquire advanced knowledge and understanding of innovation economics models and systems for regional innovation development The student acquires knowledge of quantitative models for the formulation of forecasts necessary to guide management decisions and to predict the life cycle of a product and a sector Ability to apply knowledge and understanding ability to acquire and select relevant information to frame cases of innovation (product, service, social, managerial organisational), also different from the contexts studied ability to select product development models, suitable to appropriately analyse a specific economic-productive context ability to classify, analyse specific innovations and assess their potential ability to select innovation management and organisational knowledge development models, suitable for a specific economic-social-productive context, such as digital transformation, resilience and sustainability ability to select the tools for innovation management and organisational knowledge development, consistent with the models deemed appropriate ability to propose and implement strategic and operational courses of action to foster the development of innovation by a company ability to assess the potential of an innovation within existing enterprises, with respect to the creation of a new enterprise (e.g. intrapreneurship, open innovation, etc.).
-Autonomy of judgement Acquire the ability to analyse complex entrepreneurial issues, such as the elaboration and evaluation of a business project (business plan) or the development of a new product.
-Acquire the ability to make forecasts, such as analysing the future consequences of entrepreneurial, managerial and operational choices.
-Project-based training is particularly suitable for developing autonomy of judgement with respect to situations and problems typical of innovation management and the creation of new businesses.
-Autonomy of judgement is developed in the training activities carried out for the preparation of the dissertation, as well as in the exercises that accompany the lectures and that involve group discussions and the comparison of individual analyses carried out by students in preparation for the lectures.
-Communication skills Acquire the ability to describe and communicate in an intercultural context, in a clear and precise manner, problematic situations typical of the management of a new enterprise and the development of innovation, such as, for example, the conditions for the validation of a problem or solution, the prospects and risks associated with a business model or an innovation project.
-The development of communication competences assumes heterogeneous situations such as, for example, the presence of internal stakeholders (e.g. colleagues, managers, owners), or external stakeholders (e.g. potential investors, suppliers and other business partners) and the ability to sustain an adversarial process.
-The achievement of these objectives is assessed in the course of the training activities already mentioned, as well as in the discussion of the final thesis.
-Learning ability Acquire the ability to study independently, to prepare summaries.
-Acquire the ability to identify thematic connections and to establish relationships between different cases and contexts of analysis Acquire the ability to frame a new problem systematically and to generate appropriate taxonomies.
-Acquire the ability to develop general models from the phenomena studied.
+INTENDED LEARNING OUTCOMES (ILO) ILO 1: KNOWLEDGE AND UNDERSTANDING ILO 1.a The student acquires advanced knowledge and understanding of models for new product development and innovation management within enterprises; ILO 1.b The student acquires advanced knowledge and understanding of business analysis tools and solutions for the development of innovations and organisational knowledge; ILO 1.c The student acquires advanced knowledge and understanding of innovation economics models and systems for regional innovation development.
+ILO 2: ABILITY TO APPLY KNOWLEDGE AND UNDERSTANDING ILO 2.a Ability to acquire and select information that may be relevant from an entrepreneurial point of view, also in economic-productive contexts different from those studied; ILO 2.b Ability to analyse the combination of market opportunities and resources of the enterprise and to identify entrepreneurial formulas, also with the elaboration of original, compatible and sustainable solutions and combinations; ILO 2.c Ability to select business economics models, suitable for the appropriate analysis of a specific economic-social and productive context; ILO 2.d Ability to evaluate the entrepreneurial potential associated with the development of an innovation by a company (learning area 2); ILO 2.e Ability to acquire and select relevant information to frame cases of innovation (product, service, social, managerial organisational), also different from the studied contexts; ILO 2.f Ability to select product development models, suitable to appropriately analyse a specific economic-productive context; ILO 2.g Ability to classify, analyse specific innovations and assess their potential; ILO 2.h Ability to select innovation management and organisational knowledge development models, suitable for a specific economic-social-productive context, such as digital transformation, resilience and sustainability; ILO 2.i Ability to select the tools for innovation management and organisational knowledge development, consistent with the models deemed appropriate; ILO 2.l Ability to propose and implement strategic and operational courses of action to foster the development of innovations by a company; ILO 2.m Ability to assess the potential of an innovation within existing companies compared to the creation of a new company (e.g., intrapreneurship, open innovation, etc.).
+ILO 3: AUTONOMY OF JUDGEMENT ILO 3.a Acquire the ability to analyse complex entrepreneurial problems, such as the elaboration and evaluation of an entrepreneurial project (business plan) or the development of a new product; ILO 3.b Acquire the ability to make predictions, such as analysing the future consequences of entrepreneurial, managerial and operational choice; ILO 3.c Project-based training is particularly suitable for developing autonomy of judgement with respect to situations and problems typical of innovation management and the creation of new businesses.
+ILO 3.d Autonomy of judgement is developed in the training activities carried out for the preparation of the thesis, as well as in the exercises that accompany the lectures and that involve group discussions and the comparison of individual analyses carried out by students in preparation for the lecture.
+ILO 4: COMMUNICATION SKILLS ILO 4.a Acquire the ability to describe and communicate in an intercultural context, in a clear and precise manner, problematic situations typical of the management of a new enterprise and the development of innovation, such as, for example, the conditions for the validation of a problem or solution, the prospects and risks associated with a business model or an innovation project.
+The development of communication competences assumes heterogeneous situations such as, for example, the presence of internal stakeholders (e.g. colleagues, managers, owners), or external stakeholders (e.g. potential investors, suppliers and other business partners) and the ability to sustain an adversarial process; ILO 4.b The achievement of these objectives is assessed in the course of the training activities already mentioned, as well as in the discussion of the final thesis.
+ILO 5: LEARNING SKILLS ILO 5.a Acquire the ability to study independently, to prepare summaries; ILO 5.b Acquire the ability to identify thematic connections and to establish relationships between different cases and contexts of analysis; ILO 5.c Acquire the ability to frame a new problem systematically and to generate appropriate taxonomie; ILO 5.d Acquire the ability to develop general models from the phenomena studied.

 Assessment

 The assessment is based on three major components: 1.
-Project work (written): written group project reports defined at the beginning of the course 2.
-Oral presentations of the project work, at various steps 3.
-Final individual reflection paper.
-The final evaluation is formed on the following elements: 50% based on individual evaluations: • 20% active contribution to project development • 30% final individual reflection paper 50% based on group evaluations: • Reports and presentations due for the course milestones The presence and participation at the lectures are obligatory; there is no assessment for non-attending students.
-Project work and classroom contributions are valid for 1 academic year and cannot be carried over beyond that timeframe.
+Project work (written): written group project reports defined at the beginning of the course (see ILO 1, ILO 2, ILO 3, ILO 4, ILO 5); 2.
+Oral presentations of the project work, at various steps (see ILO 1, ILO 2, ILO 3, ILO 4, ILO 5); 3.
+Final individual reflection paper (see ILO 3, ILO 4, ILO 5).
+The final evaluation is formed on the following elements: 50% based on individual evaluations: • 20% active contribution to project development • 30% final individual reflection paper 50% based on group evaluations: • Reports and presentations due for the course milestones Attendance at and participation in the lectures are obligatory; there is no assessment for students who do not attend.
+Project work and classroom contributions are valid for one academic year and cannot be carried over beyond that timeframe.

 Evaluation criteria